 You can read the comments in the provided code to see more what these methods do, but most should be intiutive from their names.
 The AppleGame class The AppleGame class will manage the state of the game.
 This involves three basic things:

-- You need to keep track of the state of the game.
+• You need to keep track of the state of the game.
 You may NOT use arrays to keep track of things.
-Instead, we suggest you use Strings and appropriate operatios to keep track of the state.
-Don't forget that Strings are immutable! - Generate and update state of the tree using an AppleGameDisplay object.
+Instead, you should use Strings and appropriate operatios to keep track of the state.
+Don't forget that Strings are immutable!